HdrHistogram/HdrHistogramJS/README.md

 console.log(h.getValueAtPercentile(90));  // 1244 as well
 ```

-As with the original Java version, you can generate a textual
+As with the original Java version, you can also generate a textual
 representation of an histogram:
 ```
 const histogram = hdr.build();